chaosinside/python-aurora-solar-client/README.md

-# Aurora Solar API Client
+# Python Aurora Solar Client

 This is a generic client that can be used to integrate with the Aurora Solar API.